AdobeDocs/campaign-web.en/help/v8/workflows/activities/enrichment.md

 ![Screenshot showing the enrichment data selection screen](../assets/workflow-enrichment1.png)

-After adding at least one enrichment attribute, click **[!UICONTROL Advanced parameters]** to configure how enrichment data is built.
+After adding at least one enrichment attribute, click **[!UICONTROL Advanced parameters]** to configure how enrichment data is built, including grouping, deduplication, primary-key handling, and inbound event data.
 These options mirror the Client Console and are intended for advanced workflow scenarios.

 >[!NOTE]
 >